 ACE's Board of Directors may authorize a distribution to its member communities.
-As noted above, ACE's Board of Directors approved the distribution of \$400,000, \$400,000, and \$300,000, respectively, to members in January of each fiscal year.
-Since forming in 1998, ACE has distributed more than \$3.2 million to its Nebraska members.
+ACE's Board of Directors approved the distribution to members in January of each fiscal year.

+March 31,

+2022 2021 2020

+Distribution to members \$ 200,000 \$ 400,000 \$ 400,000

+Since forming in 1998, ACE has distributed more than \$3.4 million to its Nebraska members.
 Each ACE member community determines how to best use the funds the community receives.

-The Nebraska Choice Gas Program sponsored by Black Hills Energy consists of an annual selection period each year for the Program Year which begins the following June 1st.
-Historically, the annual selection period has been a two-week period in April of each year.
-Changes to the program rules for the 2021-2022 Program Year resulted in a five-week selection period beginning in March 2021.
-ACE utilizes targeted advertising campaigns, a marketing partnership with ACE member communities, and competitive natural gas pricing by ACE's natural gas supplier to compete for customer accounts.
+The Nebraska Choice Gas Program sponsored by Black Hills Energy includes a Program Year which runs June 1 to May 31.
+Customers have the opportunity to choose a natural gas supplier for each Program Year.
+Selections are made prior to each Program Year during the designated selection period.
+Historically, this has been a two-week selection period each April.
+For the 2022-2023 Program Year and the 2021-2022 Program Year, the timing of and length of the annual selection period has varied.
+The 2022-2023 Program Year included a three-week selection period beginning in April 2022.
+The 2021-2022 Program Year included a five-week selection period beginning in March 2021.
+ACE utilizes targeted advertising campaigns, a marketing partnership with ACE member communities, and natural gas pricing offered by ACE's natural gas supplier to compete for customer accounts.